 Brighton’s most iconic attraction

-Standing 450 feet above Brighton’s West Beach is the impressive British Airways i360 Viewing Tower (BAi360).
+Standing 450 feet above Brighton’s West Beach is the impressive Brighton i360 Viewing Tower.
 Its 360-degree views across Brighton, the South Downs and, on the clearest days, to Beachy Head in the east and the Isle of Wight in the west, have quickly made it an iconic South Coast landmark.

 While the attraction has proved extremely popular with visitors from across the UK, BAi360 saw significant room for growth, including from overseas visitors.
-They asked Digital Visitor to increase the digital reach of the attraction and grow ticket sales.
+They asked Navigate to increase the digital reach of the attraction and grow ticket sales.

 Our three objectives